permutamario/math-visualizer/readme.md

 3. **Loading**:
    - The `load()` method is called on the plugin
-   - Default parameters are established from schema
+   - Parameters are defined using the fluent ParameterBuilder interface
    - Visualizations are created and initialized
-   - UI controls are built based on the parameter schema
+   - UI controls are built based on the parameter definitions
    - The appropriate rendering environment (2D/3D) is activated

 4. **Interaction**:
-   - Parameter changes from UI are validated and passed to the plugin
+   - Parameter changes from UI are passed to the plugin's onParameterChanged method
-   - The plugin updates its state and visualization
+   - The plugin updates its state and passes just changed parameters to visualization
    - Rendering is triggered to reflect changes
    - Action buttons trigger plugin methods